The Wall VR interface.

 Concept interface for The Wall's VR component, showing a Vive controller pointing at a chapter in the story.

-Making something virtually real.
+Making it virtually real.

 When I joined The Wall project I quickly realized that the hoped for VR experience would not be possible with the data and reporting that would be available The LIDAR data we'd gathered wouldn't work as-is for an immersive on-the-ground experience, and our human reporting often didn't match up to the locations we'd mapped.